-"Since 2002, NASA's twin Gravity Recovery and Climate Experiment (GRACE) satellites have been monitoring large-scale groundwater depletion all over the globe.
-In northwest India, the Middle East, and also close to home in California's Central Valley aquifer, a significant fraction of the water needed to farm comes from groundwater.
-With GRACE, we have a tool that allows us to very accurately detect where and how much water is pumped from deep below -- unfortunately, often at unsustainable rates.
-For example, during the 2006 to 2010 California drought, the equivalent volume of an entire Lake Mead was extracted from the Central Valley Aquifer!"
+"From 2002 to 2017, NASA's twin Gravity Recovery and Climate Experiment (GRACE) satellites monitored large-scale groundwater changes all over the globe.
+In northwest India, the Middle East, and also close to home here in California's Central Valley aquifer, a significant fraction of the water needed to farm comes from groundwater.
+With GRACE-FO, like with GRACE, we have a unique tool that allows us to very accurately detect where and how much water is pumped from deep below – providing crucial data to support water management and to determine if pumping rates might be unsustainable."

 Dr. Felix Landerer, GRACE-FO deputy project scientist